 Call us today at 817.857.4803 to get rid of squirrels from your home!

 Squirrels are cute-looking animals as they graciously roam about in the wild.
 However, once they invade your attic or home, they become less desirable because of the disturbances and damages they cause.
 As you probably know, electrical disruptions caused by squirrels are common and widespread.
 Some experts even believe that squirrels pose a greater risk to your health and property than natural disasters.
 That’s how destructive they can be!

-But from a homeowner’s perspective, what damage can squirrels cause in your home?
+But from a Fort Worth homeowner’s perspective, what damage can squirrels cause in your home?
 Let’s find out.

-- Incessant Chewing: Sorry to burst your bubble, but squirrels aren’t going to stop gnawing on materials after they’re done building their nest.
+- Persistent Chewing: Unfortunately, squirrels aren’t going to stop gnawing on materials after they’re done building their nest.
 Like all rodents, the incisors of squirrels grow throughout their lives.
-In an attempt to keep it sharp and keep the length in check, they continuously chew on materials, worsening the extent of the damage.
+In an attempt to keep it sharp and keep the length in check, they continuously chew on soft materials, increasing damage.
 When the insulation material is destroyed, it reduces the heating and cooling efficiency of a home and that leads to increased energy bills.
 If they chew on wood, they may compromise the structural integrity of the building.

 - Chewed Wiring: Squirrels will also chew on electrical wiring.
 Exposed wires can result in partial contact which can damage electrical appliances or result in outages.
 Moreover, there’s a risk of electrocution if someone touches it.
 Because of the inflammable nesting materials that squirrels use, a simple spark from an exposed wire can start a fire.